viper-development/workshop-startup-dev/Notes.md

 ## What is Git (15)

-- git - the stupid content tracker (10)
+- What is git anyway (10)
-- What to do
+- What to do:
+    - Download
+    - Install
+    - Configure

 ## Git Setup and Break (25)